Overview

 Technical Comparisons

-Social recovery is limited to securing keys on the Ethereum network.
-Decentralized recovery can be used as a wallet to protect keys on any network, and can also be used to protect more than just keys (e.g. passwords, mnemonic phrases, photos, notes).
+Social recovery is also limited to securing keys on the Ethereum network.
+The DeRec Protocol can be supported in any wallet or application to protect keys on any distributed ledger network.
+It can also be used to protect more than just keys (e.g. passwords, mnemonic phrases, photos, notes).
 This versatility enables a wide range of use cases and ensures comprehensive asset protection.

-Further, social recovery requires that a user and their guardians should have an ENS name or an ETH address.
-In addition, social recovery recommends that the users and guardians are technically competent.
-This requirement poses challenges for everyday users unfamiliar with cryptocurrencies or blockchain technology.
-Decentralized recovery can be used by anybody who can operate a phone, without advanced blockchain knowledge.
-Users must only know what they want to protect and who they trust to help them recover should they lose their device.
-Decentralized recovery was designed to allow someone with minimal knowledge about blockchain or cryptography to protect their secrets, whether the secrets are passwords they tend to forget or photos that they want to keep safe.
-All they need to remember to recover their secrets are half of their helpers.
+Furthermore, social recovery requires that users and their guardians have Ethernet Name Service (ENS) names or Ethereum addresses.
+In addition, social recovery requires a high degree of technical competence on behalf of both the users and guardians.
+This requirement poses challenges for everyday users who are unfamiliar with cryptocurrencies or blockchain technology.
+Decentralized Recovery can be used by anybody who can operate a phone, without advanced blockchain knowledge.
+Users must only know what they want to protect and who they trust to help them recover their secrets should they lose their device.
+Decentralized Recovery was designed to allow someone with minimal knowledge about blockchain or cryptography to protect their secrets, whether the secrets are passwords they tend to forget or photos that they want to keep safe.
+All they need to remember to recover their secrets is half of their Helpers